pouchdb-community/pouchdb-quick-search/README.md

 ### Other languages

-The default Lunr stemmer uses the Porter stemmer, which is optimized for English.
+The default Lunr pipeline uses the Porter stemmer, which is optimized for English.
 So for instance, the words "work," "worked," "working," and "works" would all resolve to the same stem using the default settings.

-Obviously other languages have different morphologies, so to support these language, this plugin can integrate with the [lunr-languages](https://github.com/MihaiValentin/lunr-languages) plugin.
+Obviously other languages have different morphologies (and stopwords), so to support these language, this plugin can integrate with the [lunr-languages](https://github.com/MihaiValentin/lunr-languages) plugin.

 To use another language, first follow the [lunr-languages instructions](https://github.com/MihaiValentin/lunr-languages#how-to-use) to install the language of your choice.

-Next, use the `langauge` option when you search:
+Next, use the `language` option when you search:

 ```js
 pouch.search({